 How long will this take?
-The procedure may take 20-30 minutes, although you should expect to be in the department for up to an hour.
+This will depend on the situation and type of biopsy.
+The procedure may take over 30 minutes, although you will be in the department for a longer period to ensure no there have been no complications.

 Is it uncomfortable?
-This procedure is not painful but, it can be uncomfortable.
+This procedure is not painful but, it can be uncomfortable and unpleasant.